 For those who love to start their day with a bit of yoga, there is a yoga class offered every Wednesday from 7:00 to 8:00, which takes place on a pristine meadow in the park.

-For more information, you can visit Yoga in Daily Life.
+For more information, visit Yoga in Daily Life.

 Peppered throughout the park are many significant buildings and structures: